-Most knee injuries involve twisting injuries with the foot planted on the ground which puts the ligaments in the joint under stress.
-The most well known of these is your anterior cruciate ligament (or ACL) which plays a big role in a number of different ways.
-Its very commonly injured in sports such as netball, rugby or football due to the twisting action involved.
-There are several smaller ligaments in the knee that can also be involved in a sprain of the knee and even the meniscus (cartilage) can play a role.
+It’s commonly injured in sports such as netball, snow sports or football due to the twisting action involved.
+There are several smaller knee ligaments that can also be involved in knee sprains – Even the meniscus (cartilage) can play a role.
 Minor sprains can take a couple of weeks to settle down with larger sprains taking 6-9 months to completely heal.
-If you hear an audible pop or have immediate swelling around the knee its important you seek some medical advice from one of our Harbourside physio team.
+If you hear an audible pop or have immediate swelling around the knee, you need to seek immediate medical advice.

 Vitamin A and C are heavily used in tissue healing and therefore food groups high in these such as carrots, kale and spinach are a good way to go.